-The Joint Water Commission (JWC) is the primary drinking water supplier in Washington County, Oregon, and is responsible for treating, transmitting and storing potable water for over 250,000 customers.
+The Joint Water Commission (JWC) is the primary drinking water supplier in Washington County, Oregon, and is responsible for treating, transmitting, and storing potable water for more than 365,000 customers.

 The JWC is run by a Board of 12 Commissioners (three Commissioners from each member agency) who are appointed by their respective agencies to serve.
 The Commission meets four times per year to approve the budget, hear project updates and make any major decisions regarding JWC operations.

 - The Management Committee deliberates on policy matters and resource planning.

 - The Operations Committee provides technical expertise for plant production, transmission, and storage.

 - The Events and Education Committee oversee public participation, education and outreach efforts in water science and conservation.